College transport for 16-19 year olds

 most cost effective method utilising public transport (trains and

 buses), contract buses, taxis and volunteer drivers.
-If any of
+On

-be offered to students to make their own way to school/college.
-The
+students to make their own way to school/college, where this

 Transport is provided to and from the school/college at

-scheduled times Monday to Friday.
-Transport will not be scheduled
+scheduled start and end times Monday to Friday.
+Transport will

 What transport is available for students with special